Assertion-Based Optimization of Quantum Programs: Results

-In this section, we report the results that were obtained using the implementation of our optimization methodology.
-We analyze the performance of our Hoare logic based optimizer with respect to different quantum circuits.
-The first circuit performs floating-point mantissa renormalization, see Figs.~\ref{fig:firstone}~and~\ref{fig:swapoptfigure}, the second entangles a linear chain of qubits, see Fig.~\ref{fig:cnotchainoptimization}, and the third performs modular reduction, see Fig.~\ref{fig:cadderopt}, which is a subroutine that is used in constructing a modular adder.
-For all circuits, we compare two compiler setups---one which features a simple local optimizer capable of merging/canceling subsequent operations that act on the same qubits, and a second configuration which additionally contains our Hoare logic based optimizer.
-As a gate set, we choose $\{$CNOT, X, H, S, $T, T^\dagger\}$ for all configurations.
+In this section, we report the results that were obtained using our prototype implementation of the proposed optimization methodology.
+We demonstrate the performance of our optimizer using three different quantum subroutines.
+The first subroutine performs floating-point mantissa renormalization, see Figs.~\ref{fig:firstone}~and~\ref{fig:swapoptfigure}, the second entangles a linear chain of qubits, see Fig.~\ref{fig:cnotchainoptimization}, and the third performs modular reduction, see Fig.~\ref{fig:cadderopt}, which is a subroutine that is used in constructing a modular adder.

-In order to compare these compiler configurations, we use circuit width and depth as benchmark numbers.
+For all subroutines, we compare two ProjectQ compiler setups---one which features a local optimizer capable of merging/canceling subsequent operations that act on the same qubits, and a second configuration which additionally contains our assertion-based optimizer.
+We choose $\{$CNOT, X, H, S, $T, T^\dagger\}$ as the target gate set for both configurations.
+In order to compare these different configurations, we use circuit width and depth as benchmark numbers.
 The circuit width corresponds to the maximal number of alive qubits at any point throughout the execution of the circuit.
-By \textit{depth} we mean the depth of the directed acyclic graph (DAG) associated with the circuit.
+The \textit{circuit depth} is equal to the delay of the circuit assuming that all quantum gates in the target gate set take unit time.

-The comparisons can be found in Fig.~\ref{fig:firstcircuitcmp} and Fig.~\ref{fig:secondcircuitcmp} for the first and second circuit, respectively.
-Both cases clearly demonstrate the benefits of our Hoare logic based optimizer, which is able to reduce the circuit area (width $\times$ depth) by a factor of approximately $2\times$ and $5\times$ for the first and second circuit, respectively.
+The comparisons can be found in Table~\ref{tab:firstcircuitcmp} and Fig.~\ref{fig:secondcircuitcmp} for the floating-point renormalization circuit and the entangling circuit, respectively.
+Both cases clearly demonstrate the benefits of our assertion-based optimizer, which is able to reduce the circuit area (width $\times$ depth) by a factor of up to $410\times$ and $5\times$ for the first and second circuit, respectively.

-In the first circuit, our optimizer is able to eliminate $2^{n_p}-1$ ancilla qubits in addition to a few Fredkin gates.
-It is thus to be expected that the circuit width is reduced by approximately a factor of two.
-Due to the cancellation of Fredkin gates, the depth is also slightly reduced.
+For the floating-point renormalization circuit, our optimizer is able to eliminate $2^{n_p}-1$ ancilla qubits in addition to several Fredkin gates.
+Due to the elimination of Fredkin gates, the depth is also significantly reduced.
+We note that these savings are obtained without any prior manual optimizations such as limiting the maximal shift to the number of bits in the mantissa, as this describes a realistic scenario for software reuse.